 About 10% of people with dental benefits buy individual plans, have dental as a part of their medical insurance, or have coverage through public health programs like Medicaid or the Children's Health Insurance Program (CHIP).

 The American Dental Association breaks out dental coverage by age and reports only 10% of children ages 2-18 don't have any dental benefits, while over 33% of adults up to age 64 lack dental health coverage.

 The big problem with over 74 million people lacking coverage is increased dental and medical costs over time.

-The NADP explains people who lack insurance not only suffer from more complicated dental issues; they also end up in the emergency department more often for treatment.
-They also cite statistics that those who lack dental benefits report higher rates of heart disease, osteoporosis, and diabetes.
+People who lack insurance not only suffer from more complicated dental issues; they also end up in the emergency department more often for treatment.
+They also may experience higher rates of heart disease, osteoporosis, and diabetes.